 Her aunt was Mary Sibley Woodrow, who decided to try some white magic to fend off the evil powers in the village.
 She had shown Tituba and her husband, John Indian, slaves of the Reverend Samuel Parris, how to make the “witch cake” to discover witches that resulted in Elizabeth Parris and Abigail Williams making their first accusations.
-For this advice, Mary Sibley Woodrow was suspended from the church; but, was later reinstated after she made a confession that her purpose was innocent.
-In the meantime, her 17 year-old niece, Mary Walcott, had gotten caught up in the whole witch hunt affair.
+For this advice, Mary Sibley Woodrow was suspended from the church; but was later reinstated after she confessed that her purpose was innocent.
+In the meantime, her 17-year-old niece, Mary Walcott, had gotten caught up in the whole witch hunt affair.

 Mary Warren (1671?-??) – Born twenty-one years before the Salem Witch Trials began, Mary Warren was the oldest of the “afflicted” girls and became one of the most rigorous accusers.
 She also became a defender and confessor, a unique role among the accusing girls of Salem Village.

-Her parents and sister died early in her life, forcing her to become a servant.
+Her parents and sister died early, forcing her to become a servant.
 She was employed as a servant in the house of John and Elizabeth Proctor, who lived on the outskirts of Salem in what is now known as Peabody.
-The Proctors were opponents of the trials and thought that the accusers should be punished.
+The Proctors were opponents of the trials and thought the accusers should be punished.
 In early March 1692, Warren began to have fits, saying she saw the specter of Giles Corey.
-John Proctor told her she was just seeing his shadow, and put her to work at the spinning wheel, threatening to beat her if she had any more fits.
-For some time, she did not report any more sightings, but she started to have fits again in his absence.
-Warren was kept hard at work at the Proctor home and was told that if she ran into fire or water during one of her fits, she would not be rescued.
+John Proctor told her she was just seeing his shadow and put her to work at the spinning wheel, threatening to beat her if she had any more fits.
+She did not report any more sightings for some time, but she started to have fits again in his absence.
+Warren was kept hard at work at the Proctor home and was told that she would not be rescued if she ran into fire or water during one of her fits.
 After her “fits” stopped, she posted a note at the Meeting House to request prayers of thanks.
-That very night, Mary said that Elizabeth’s spirit woke her to torment her about posting of the note.
-On April 3, 1692, Samuel Parris read Mary’s note to the church members, who began to question Mary after the Sunday services.
-In her answers, she introduced the possibility of fraud on the part of the accusing girls when she stated that they “did but dissemble.”
+That very night, Mary said that Elizabeth’s spirit woke her to torment her about posting the note.
+On April 3, 1692, Samuel Parris read Mary’s note to the church members, who began questioning Mary after the Sunday services.
+In her answers, she introduced the possibility of fraud on the part of the accused girls when she stated that they “did but dissemble.”
 Mary told them she felt better now and could tell the difference between reality and visions.

 The other “afflicted” girls then became angry with Mary and began to accuse her of being a witch.
-A formal complaint was filed on April 18, 1692 and she was examined.
-During her testimony, she was contradictory, telling the high court that all the girls were lying, but continuing to have fits herself.
-She then confessed to witchcraft and began to accuse various people, including the Proctors.
-She was released from jail in June, 1692.
+A formal complaint was filed on April 18, 1692, and she was examined.
+During her testimony, she was contradictory, telling the high court that all the girls were lying but continuing to have fits herself.
+She then confessed to witchcraft and accused various people, including the Proctors.
+She was released from jail in June 1692.
 Her life after the trials is unknown.

 Abigail Williams (1680-??)
-The 11 year-old niece of the Reverend Samuel Parris, she and her cousin, Elizabeth “Betty” Parris, were the first “afflicted girls” of the Salem witch trials.
-Abigail was born on July 12, 1680 but who her parents were remains unknown.
-Though she was always known as the “niece” of Samuel Parris, this may or may not have been true; but, she probably was some sort of relative.
+The 11-year-old niece of the Reverend Samuel Parris and her cousin, Elizabeth “Betty” Parris, were the first “afflicted girls” of the Salem witch trials.
+Abigail was born on July 12, 1680, but her parents remained unknown.
+Though she was always known as the “niece” of Samuel Parris, this may or may not have been true, but she probably was some sort of relative.

-During the winter of 1691, she and her cousin, Betty Parris, began to undertake experiments in fortune telling, mostly focusing on their future social status and potential husbands.
-They were quick to share their game with other young girls in the area, even though the practice of fortune telling, was regarded as a demonic activity.
-By January, 1692, Nine year-old Betty Parris began to exhibit hysterics and Abigail soon followed suit.
-Her uncle, Samuel Parris soon called in a doctor to determine whether or not these afflictions were medical.
+During the winter of 1691, she and her cousin, Betty Parris, began to undertake experiments in fortune-telling, mostly focusing on their future social status and potential husbands.
+They were quick to share their game with other young girls in the area, even though the practice of fortune-telling was regarded as demonic activity.
+By January 1692, nine-year-old Betty Parris began to exhibit hysterics, and Abigail soon followed suit.
+Her uncle, Samuel Parris, soon called in a doctor to determine whether or not these afflictions were medical.
 The physician, William Griggs, had difficulties understanding the actions of the two young girls.
-Griggs believed it was not a medical issue, rather, he suggested it must be witchcraft.
-According to Reverend Deodat Lawson, an eyewitness, she and Betty began to have fits in which they ran around rooms flailing their arms, ducking under chairs and trying to climb up the chimney.
+Griggs believed it was not a medical issue; rather, he suggested it must be witchcraft.
+According to Reverend Deodat Lawson, an eyewitness, she and Betty began to have fits in which they ran around rooms flailing their arms, ducking under chairs, and trying to climb up the chimney.

 She and her cousin, Betty, were the first two accusers in the Salem Witch trials of 1692.
-On February 29th, 1692, three women were arrested for suspicion of witchcraft: Sarah Good, Sarah Osborne and the Parris slave, Tituba.
-They were all found guilty, but, the only one to confess was Tituba.
+On February 29th, 1692, three women were arrested for suspicion of witchcraft: Sarah Good, Sarah Osborne, and the Parris slave, Tituba.
+They were all found guilty, but Tituba was the only one to confess.
 Since the other two women did not confess, Good was hanged, and Osborne died in prison.
-Tituba was luckily released out of jail a year later, when an unknown person paid her fees for release.
+Tituba was luckily released from jail a year later when an unknown person paid her fees for release.

 Abigail and Betty’s accusations of innocent people rapidly spread throughout Salem and nearby villages.
-Abigail gave formal testimony at least seven cases, and she was involved in as many as 17 capital cases, leading to the death of several innocent people.
+Abigail gave formal testimony in at least seven cases and was involved in as many as 17 capital cases, leading to the death of several innocent people.